jbachorik/btrace2/README.md

 2.0

 ## Quick Summary
 BTrace is a safe, dynamic tracing tool for the Java platform.

-BTrace2 can be used to dynamically trace a running Java program (similar to DTrace for OpenSolaris applications and OS).
+BTrace can be used to dynamically trace a running Java program (similar to DTrace for OpenSolaris applications and OS).
 BTrace dynamically instruments the classes of the target application to inject tracing code ("bytecode tracing").

 ## Building BTrace